hraberg/enumerable/README.markdown

 Look at [LamdaLoader](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/weaving/LambdaLoader.java) if you have different class loading needs.

+This file is also the actual Enumerable.java library itself, and is needed as a compile time dependency.

 The API is very similar to the [Enumerabe module in Ruby](http://ruby-doc.org/core/classes/Enumerable.html).
 You will be mainly importing static methods and fields from [Enumerable](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/enumerable/Enumerable.java), [Lambda](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/Lambda.java) and [Parameters](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/Parameters.java)

 If you're using Eclipse, you can add the agent as a default VM argument under Installed JREs.
 You can also add Lambda, Paramters and Enumerable as Favorites in the Java Content Assist settings.
 Finally, you can create a Java Editor Template to easier insert closures in your code, see *lambda.Lambda* for an example.

 Enumerable.java requires your classes to have local variable debugging info (-g:vars or -g in javac).

+### Binary Distribution

+`enumerable-agent-0.1.0.jar` -  is as both the actual library, and as a java agent enabling load time weaving of lambdas.

+The Enumerable.java binary distribution, downloaded as a .tgz archive, or built using `ant dist`, doubles as an example Eclipse project which can be directly imported as an existing project (from archive file).
+Open up *lambda.enumerable.EnumerableExample* to get started.
+The example bootstraps itself if needed, so you don't need to configure the javaagent.
+There's also a simple build.xml in the `example` folder.

 ### System Properties